As life turns from work to leisure retirement hobbies are more than just therapeutic as they also relieve stress and keep the mind active.

 Outdoor Active Hobbies

 Cycling can easily become a favorite hobby … getting out along lesser travelled highways and seeing the countryside.
-Doing cycling trips throughout the world … or simply taking fun rides with your family.
+This can be expanded into doing cycling trips throughout the world … or simply taking fun rides with your family.

 Or maybe you'd like to join an outdoor group to study the flora and fauna of your region.
 It can be great fun to stroll through the woods and fields with a field guide, learning to identify the flowers, insects, trees, and birds.